numpattern/numpattern.github.io/_posts/2023-11-28-Track-logging-changes.md

 1. Delete leading and trailing blanks in drill core ID's
 2. Use either lower or upper case in the ID columns
-3. Filter out null values of domain column.
+3. Filter out null Domain values in the prior and posterior.

-The join clauses in the post are applied on the set of keys  ID, the start (from) and end (to) of the interval.
-After performing a joining clause, the interpretations from the prior remains in the column Domain_prior, and in Domain_posterior for the posterior interpretations.
-The steps tag the intervals using the keywords: unchanged, changed and new on a column Tag.
+Here, the join clause uses the set of keys  ID, stard and end of the interval.
+After the joining, the interpretations from the prior remains in the column Domain_prior, and in Domain_posterior for the posterior interpretations.
+The steps below tag the intervals with the keywords: unchanged, changed and new on a column Tag.

 1. Perform a prior left outer join posterior (table 1), and tag as unchanged to equal interpretations in Domain_prior and Domain_posterior.
 This accounts for logged intervals in the prior and posterior tables that remain unchanged.